-- GoDaddy helps new websites to get their name out on the big worldwide web through $100 worth ad credits for every $25 spent.
+- GoDaddy helps new websites get their name out on the big worldwide web through $100 worth of ad credits for every $25 spent.
 The credits also include $50 in Bing and Facebook ads.

 - GoDaddy also offers managed WordPress hosting.

 - GoDaddy Pro is an extra feature provided by GoDaddy that allows resellers or people with multiple products to manage their accounts from a single dashboard.
-This means that you can control all your products with GoDaddy including domains multiple websites via one central panel.
+This means that you can control all your products with GoDaddy, including domains and multiple websites via one central panel.
 You are also allowed to clone your websites, get real-time analytics, perform migrations, and set automatic backups as you deem fit.
 Users can also manage online stores and/or websites, and make purchases on behalf of others with GoDaddy's pro client.

 - GoDaddy has a reward and referral program called Pro rewards that lets you buy upgrades or pay for websites with reward points.

 - People with a Deluxe hosting plan or higher have access to the one-click website staging tool.
 This ensures that you experience zero downtime while updating your website.
 This tool makes sure that your website is still online while you're working.
 It also allows you to see first hand the results of your updates and correct your mistakes, if any, before going live.

 Let's Check Out the Extra Features Bluehost Has to Offer.

 - Bluehost offers hotlink protection to protect your data.

 - $200 Marketing credits